slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 This project is currently under active development.
 The API could change while approaching an initial release.

+## Benefits of Provenance

+Using the generic workflow will generate a non-forgeable attestation to the artifacts' digests using the identity of the GitHub workflow.
+This can be used to create a positive attestation to a software artifact coming from your repository.

+That means that once your users verify the artifacts they have downloaded they can be sure that the artifacts were created by your repository's workflow and haven't been tampered with.

 ## Generating Provenance

-`slsa-github-generator` uses a Github Actions reusable workflow to generate the provenance.
+The generic workflow uses a Github Actions reusable workflow to generate the provenance.

 ### Getting Started